 I finally got back my footage from my first attempt at filming video on my vintage Super 8mm camera.
 I have to admit, it’s very nerve-racking not knowing what your footage will look like or if it will even develop at all.
-Yet, I was thrilled at the chance to play with a new style.
+Yet, I was thrilled at the chance to play with a new format.

 I think that this camera shoots beautifully in good daylight.
 However, I don’t mind our dark and moody scenes at sunset.
-This video hasn’t been color edited, so this is the actual film on it’s own.
+This video hasn’t been color edited, so this is the actual film on its own.